rust-lang/style-team/guide/guide.md

 ### Indentation and line width

 * Use spaces, not tabs.
-* Each level of indentation must be four spaces (that is, all indentation outside of string literals and comments must be a multiple of four).
+* Each level of indentation must be 4 spaces (that is, all indentation outside of string literals and comments must be a multiple of four).
 * The maximum width for a line is 100 characters.
 * A tool should be configurable for all three of these variables.